rhysjj111/invoice_dashboard_cont./README.md

 - I plan to make good use of Bootstrap throughout the project and keep custom css styling to a minimum; this can be updated at a later time.
 - Bootstrap modals will be used for much of the new entries to the database (adding parts/labour/starting an invoice etc.)

+##### Forms
+- Crispy forms has been used with the Bootstrap 5 add on to style the forms.
+You can conveniently use the Layout function to add bootstrap classes and components.
+I added the floating fields component to each field.

 ### Security
 - Django comes with lots of safety features and I plan to use their forms feature where possible to protect the database.
 I will include my own validation where applicable.
 - There is a potential security risk to customer data, where they are following a link to access and pay their invoice.
 Although I can't see why anyone would want to gain access to the link and pay their bill, in the future customers should have a login, especially if their invoice history is added as a feature.